-Finding jobs as a paralegal-Lafayette area can take some work, but it also requires careful planning.
-Prepared candidates will stand out and have a better chance at getting hired.
+Finding jobs as a paralegal can take some work, but it also requires careful planning.
+Prepared candidates will stand out and have a better chance of getting hired.
 These tips can help you reach your employment goals in any market.

 1. Make sure to have a well-written resume, no matter what kind of job you’re trying to land.
 Make it concise and clean.
 This document is usually the first impression people will obtain of you.